sarastokes/SmoothMonostratifiedRGC/README.md

 # SmoothMonostratifiedRGC

 Code for replicating the figures in Patterson, Girresch et al (2023)

-This repository relies on [SBFSEM-tools](https://github.com/sarastokes/sbfsem-tools).
+This repository relies on [SBFSEM-tools](https://github.com/sarastokes/sbfsem-tools) and requires MATLAB (developed in 2023a but likely compatible with earlier versions).

 Morphology:
 - `Fig1.m`: representative reconstructions of a smooth monostratified and parasol RGC